Forgettory and Neurodiversity

 - It’s also very challenging to predict what difficulties or challenges you might face in the future.

-Being all out of time
+Being all out all of the time:

-- This makes it difficult to remember appointments
+- This makes it difficult to remember appointments.

 What can be done?